 Even though film has become increasingly accessible in private contexts through specialist TV channels, DVD rentals and purchase, downloads and streaming to mobiles and tablets, Tony has continued to pioneer innovation and flair in public screening.
 He has taken our understanding of the screening space beyond the traditional black cube of the cinema auditorium and into the street, into stately homes, onto hotel rooftops, and into rural meadows.

 Former civil servant.
-Long-time Festival supporter and community cinema programmer (Screen St Ives)
+Long-time Festival supporter and community cinema programmer

 Mike’s main career has been in administration within central government departments of the Civil Service, mainly working on business planning, good working practices, and staff development.
 His interest in mental health issues, based on personal experience, led a colleague and him to set up a staff mental health support group within Defra called Break the Stigma.

-Mike helps run a community cinema in the region, Screen St Ives, which he is proud to say has programmed a diverse range of films, including foreign language, silent, documentary, animation, and British independent films.
+Mike helped set-up and run a community cinema in the region, Screen St Ives, which he is proud to say programmed a diverse range of films, including foreign language, silent, documentary, animation, and British independent films.
 Mike has been a supporter of the Cambridge Film Festival for many years, which is why he feels particularly privileged to be a Trustee of an organisation which champions diversity in film and works hard to bring them to a diverse audience.
 He also set-up the Herts Jazz Film Festival which puts on jazz related films at the same time as the prestigious Herts Jazz Festival.

 Managing director at Studio 24